 Do you need help planning a customized vacation in Punta Cana and the Dominican Republic?
 Is it difficult for you to decide what and where to book?
 Would you like to take advantage of someone with years of experience in the tourism industry (knowing all the travel hacks 😉 ) and living right in the place where you would like to spend your holiday?

 That’s what my personal travel coaching is for.
 I will design your tailor-made itinerary, tell you how to save money on your trip and send you the best insider tips and recommendations.
 All the information I send you are crafted with love and passion – and are coming with a money-back guarantee.
 Let me know how I can help you (check my packages here) and send me a request here!

 In case you have booked your transfer (get the best prices on your Punta Cana private airport transfer here* or reserve yourself a space in a shared shuttle* if you would like to lower the costs), you will be greeted by your representative.
-According to the Covid-19 guidelines in Punta Cana, hand sanitizer will be held available to disinfect your hands and you have to lift your luggage into the transfer vehicle on your own to prevent that others are touching your suitcases – at least that’s how it was when I used an airport transfer a few weeks ago, maybe it’s going to change in the future.
+According to the Covid-19 guidelines in Punta Cana, hand sanitizer will be held available to disinfect your hands.

-Furthermore, all transfer vehicles are only operating with limited capacity (around 50%) to ensure social distancing in times of Coronavirus.
+Furthermore, all transfer vehicles are only operating with limited capacity (90%) to ensure social distancing in times of Coronavirus.

 As you can see, all of these measures in Punta Cana are complying with the Covid-19 guidelines, but they are not imposing any serious travel restrictions, meaning that you can enjoy your holiday in the Dominican Republic to the fullest.